AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/workfront-modules.md

   </tr>
   <tr>
    <td>Limit</td>
-   <td> <p>Enter or map the maximum number of <span>record</span>s you want the module to <span>return</span> during each scenario execution cycle.</p> </td>
+   <td> <p>Enter or map the maximum number of records you want the module to return during each scenario execution cycle.</p> </td>
   </tr>
  </tbody>
 </table>

-See a list of the `Workfront` objects types for which you can use this module in [Object types available for each Workfront trigger module](#object).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront trigger module](#object).

 #### Watch Record

-This trigger module executes a scenario when `objects of a specific type are added, updated, or both`.
-The module `returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses`.
-You can map `this information` in subsequent modules in the scenario.
+This trigger module executes a scenario when objects of a specific type are added, updated, or both.
+The module returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.
 In the output, the module indicates whether each record is new or updated.

 Records that were both added and updated in the given time period are returned as new records.